 League of Women Voters of Los Angeles

 FarsiVoter has been a proud member of the League of Women Voters of Los Angeles, and has served on their Board.
 We have also for the first time in their 100 year history had their "Voter Resources" page translated into Farsi.
+Check out this video to learn more about this organization.

 is voting good for you?